🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 PlanPriceBest For

-Keap$299/month (Annually Billed)Small businesses and solopreneurs
+Keap$299/month (Annually Billed)Small businesses needing an all-in-one CRM and automation platform

 Keap Pricing

-Free trial: Yes — Keap offers a 14-day free trial.
-No credit card required.
+Free trial: Yes — Keap offers a 14-day free trial, no credit card required.

 Key Benefits of Keap